ai4work-stage/docs/docs/eva/ai-agents/gale-agent/gale-agents.md

 # GALE Agent

-The GALe or Workflow Agent allows users to build agents directly with the **GALE platform** to deliver precise, contextually relevant responses to user queries in real time.
+The Workflow or GALE Agent allows users to build agents directly with the **GALE platform** to deliver precise, contextually relevant responses to user queries in real time.
 This streamlined approach simplifies the process of creating intelligent agents, enabling businesses to deploy solutions quickly and efficiently.

-The leverage APIs and combine retrieval and generation techniques to provide accurate and contextually relevant answers to user queries.
-These agents are highly configurable, allowing users to select and fine-tune models from a variety of available options within the GALE platform.
-Once configured, these agents dynamically adapt to user inputs, providing real-time, intelligent answers in response.
+The Agent leverages APIs and combines retrieval and generation techniques to provide accurate and contextually relevant answers to user queries.
+These highly configurable agents allow users to select and fine-tune models from various options within the GALE platform.
+Once configured, these agents dynamically adapt to user inputs, providing real-time, intelligent responses.

 ##  Create GALE Agent

 To create a GALE Agent, follow the steps outlined below:

 1. In the **Admin Console**, click **AI Agents** from the left pane, and then select **GALE Agents**.
 A list of available workflow agents will be displayed.![](images/AI_agent.png)

 2. On the Workflow Agents page, click **+Create